Welcome

 e-mail me

-a.
-Once a reasonable time has passed and a clock is called for, the player has 30 seconds to act on their hand.
-If action has not been taken within the allotted time the hand will be dead.
+a) Once a reasonable time has passedfor a player to act, the clock may be called on that player.
+The player then has 30 seconds to act on the hand.
+If no action is taken within the allotted time, the hand will be dead.

 12. Players may ask for a deck change during a tournament.

-15..
-Dealer must muck player’s hand if player is not at their seat when the action is to them, including the big blind before the flop.
+15. The dealer must muck a player's hand if the player is not seated at the table when the action is to him/her, including the big blind before the flop.